The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 English, Spanish

 Dr. Ayala is the director of the Hemophilia and Bleeding Disorders Treatment Center at Johns Hopkins All Children's Hospital.
 She also is the hematology leader of the Young Women Bleeding Disorders/Menorrhagia Clinic, which focuses on a multidisciplinary approach to bleeding symptoms in girls and young women.
 Dr. Ayala also is involved in the Immune Dysregulation Clinic, which evaluates patients with autoimmune cytopenias in a multidisciplinary approach.
 Dr. Ayala joined the hospital in 2000.
 She was the chair of the Division of Hematology/Oncology between 2013-2017 and also served as interim director for the division between 2015-2016.
 Dr. Ayala's research experience includes multicenter national and international projects.
 Dr. Ayala received her medical degree from the University of Puerto Rico School of Medicine, her residency training at the San Juan City Hospital in Puerto Rico and her fellowship training at the Emory University School of Medicine Division of Pediatric Hematology/Oncology.
 Dr. Ayala is a member of the American Society of Pediatric Hematology/Oncology and the Hemophilia and Thrombosis Research Society.
 Dr. Ayala is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-Her top areas of expertise are Hemophilia A, Venous Thromboembolism (VTE), Blood Clots, and Evans Syndrome.
+Her clinical expertise encompasses Hemophilia A, Venous Thromboembolism (VTE), Blood Clots, and Evans Syndrome.
+Dr. Ayala is board certified in American Board Of Pediatrics.

 Experienced in Infantile Neutropenia